Hurence/historian/DEVELOPMENT.md

 We added the enforcer plugin to ensure that all slf4j implementation embedded by transitive dependencies are excluded.
 If not you will get an error message and you have to exclude the conflicting dependency.

-### Tests

-Unit test should be implemented inside src/test directory and suffixed with "Test".
-Integration tests should be put into src/integration-test and be suffixed with "IT" so that it is not run as Unit tests !